moonshade999/moonshade999/README.md

 ## What I'm working on now

 Building foundations in GPU systems and numerical linear algebra.
-Currently working through *How to Scale Your Model* and the first chapters of *Programming Massively Parallel Processors*, alongside the GPU MODE lecture series.
+Currently working through Karpathy's transformer videos and JAX basics as prep, then move on to *How to Scale Your Model* and the first chapters of *Programming Massively Parallel Processors*, alongside the GPU MODE lecture series.

 ## What's next